The One Terp That Should Have Been Named a Wierde

-The Hague, June 29, 2013.
-The day Zwaantje Vink-Brouwer, widow of Piet Vink, together with a party of local government people, re-opened the monument ‘The Terp’ in honor of her late-husband.
-But, naming this monument a ‘terp’ is all wrong.
-It infuriated the people of province Groningen and near separation from the Netherlands.
-Read below why.
+The Hague, 29 June 2013.
+On this day, Zwaantje Vink-Brouwer, widow of Piet Vink, together with a delegation of local government officials, re-opened the monument ‘The Terp’ in honour of her late husband.
+Yet calling this monument a ‘terp’ was a blunder.
+It outraged the people of the province of Groningen and nearly provoked a breakaway from the Netherlands.
+The already low trust of the people of Groningen was further reinforced by it.
+Read below to find out why.

-It is good to witness terps are still being erected in modern times, and that a 2,600 year old tradition is alive and kicking.
-We have seen the construction of the terp at Wieringerwerf in province Noord Holland before the Second World War, and the farm dairy the Friesche Terp in Pengalengan near Bandung in the Dutch-Indies, present-day Indonesia.
-Then of course the eight (house) terps in Overdiepse Polder (polder meaning 'embanked land') in province Noord Brabant constructed only a few years back.
+It is heartening to see that terps are still being built in modern times, keeping a 2,600-year-old tradition alive and well.
+We have already noted the terp at Wieringerwerf in the province of Noord Holland, constructed just before the Second World War, as well as the farm dairy De Friesche Terp in Pengalengan, near Bandung in the former Dutch East Indies (present-day Indonesia).
+And more recently, of course, there are the eight house-terps in the Overdiepse Polder—with polder meaning 'embanked land'—in the province of Noord Brabant, completed only a few years ago.

-Furthermore, it is good to witness terps are not only being erected for practical use anymore, but as monuments too.
-As is the case with the two terps of The Hague.
-Now we have two reasons for their existence.
-In this context we also refer to the plans of erecting a terp at the archaeological Inca site in Peru.
-To learn more about the sense and nonsense of this project, read our post A Terp for Choquequirao, in Peru.
+Furthermore, it is encouraging to see that terps are no longer built solely for practical purposes, but as monuments as well—as exemplified by the two terps in The Hague.
+This gives them not one, but two reasons for existence.
+In this vein, we also note the plans to erect a terp at the remote archaeological Inca site of Choquequirao, high in the Andes.
+To explore the sense and, perhaps, the nonsense of this project, see our blog post A Terp for Choquequirao, Peru.

 All very nice but in fact The Terp of Vink should have been named 'The Wierde of Vink'

-Piet Vink was born and raised in province Groningen.
-Even born in the town of Delfzijl at the estuary the Dollart where the river Ems flows into the Wadden Sea.
-This is part of the bigger region Ommelanden.
-An ancient region of medieval Frisia where people lived on their handmade dwelling mounds too, called a wierde.
-We just say the word ‘Ezinge’ and say no more.
-Conclusion is that the name wierde would have been more appropriate.
-The name then could have evolved through the time from 'Vinkwierde' into e.g. 'Finkwerd' or a local variation of it instead of its current name Het Piet Vinkplantsoen.
+Piet Vink was born and raised in the province of Groningen, as said, in the port town of Delfzijl at the mouth of the Dollart Bay, where the River Ems flows into the Wadden Sea.
+This area is part of the larger region of the Ommelanden—an ancient part of medieval Frisia where people lived on artificial dwelling mounds, called wierden.
+Just mentioning the name Ezinge evokes the history.
+In this context, the name wierde would have been more fitting.
+It would have demonstrated historical awareness and greater respect for the inhabitants of the province of Groningen if it had been called a wierde instead of a terp.

-Note: Those who plan to erect a terp, wierde, Warf, etc, themselves, please find here our Manual Making a Terp in 12 Steps.
+Note — Those who plan to erect a terp, wierde, Warf, etc, themselves, please find here our DIY manual—Making a Terp in 12 Only Steps.
+For a detailed overview of the phenomenon of terps, see our blog post Between Leffinge and Misthusum—Understanding the Basics of Terps.

 Suggested music